 Although applying for a home equity loan in Canada may be a good financial decision, it is not the best choice for everyone.

-If you are not comfortable with the idea of using your house to secure debt, you should explore other alternatives.
+If you are uncomfortable with using your house to secure debt, you should explore other alternatives.